amd/ryzen-ai-documentation/docs/getstartex.rst

 Step 3: Quantize the Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Quantizing AI models from floating-point to 8-bit integers reduces computational power and the memory footprint required for inference.
-For model quantization, you can either use Olive or the Vitis AI quantizer.
+For model quantization, you can either use Vitis AI quantizer or Microsoft Olive.
 This example utilizes the Vitis AI ONNX quantizer workflow.
-Quantization tool takes the pre-processed float32 model and produce a quantized model
+Quantization tool takes the pre-trained float32 model from the previous step (``resnet_trained_for_cifar10.onnx``) and produces a quantized model.

 .. code-block::